AlexRaudvee/Visualization/README.md

-# JBI100-example-app
+# JBI100-visulization-app

 ## About this app

-You can use this as a basic template for your JBI100 visualization project.
+This app was used for JBI100 visualization project.

 ## Requirements